mahlberg-lab/clic/docs/clicanalysis.rst

 occurrences of the verb ``eat``, and the instance ``threatened``, which contains the same sequence of letters (see Figure).

-Thefilter function is cruder than the KWICGrouper; it can be usefully applied to filter down a large set of results before you do a more fine-grained categorisation.
+The filter function is cruder than the KWICGrouper; it can be usefully applied to filter down a large set of results before you do a more fine-grained categorisation.
 You might want to filter down the results to rows containing similar word forms.
 For example, filtering for ``girl``